-Princeton University is pleased to announce a search for Lewis-Sigler Scholars, a new program aimed at attracting talented young scientists interested in quantitative approaches to biological systems, to support their intellectual development, and to engage them in multidisciplinary education.
+Princeton University is pleased to announce a search for Lewis-Sigler Scholars, a program aimed at attracting talented early-career scientists (0-2 years from PhD) interested in quantitative approaches to biological systems, supporting their intellectual development, and engaging them in multidisciplinary education.
 The community of scholars will be drawn from the full range of intellectual approaches represented at the Lewis-Sigler Institute for Integrative Genomics.
 Thus, we are looking for Scholars who take experimental, theoretical, or computational approaches, drawing on their backgrounds in biology, chemistry, computer science, engineering, or physics.

-We expect new Scholars to join us for the Fall semester of 2020; start dates as early as February 2020 are possible; applicants must have completed their PhD by these start dates.
+We expect new Scholars to join us in September 2022 for the Fall semester of 2022-23; but start dates as early as February 2022 are possible; applicants must be able to provide verification of PhD completion by these start dates.

 Please feel free to contact firstname.lastname@example.org with any inquiries about the LS Scholars Program.